Kiuwan logo

 It’s easy to skim over the licensing agreements and assume you understand the terms.
 However, without a thorough understanding of the terms you agreed to when you downloaded the code, you run the risk of violating the licensing agreement

 Additionally, open-source projects can change their licensing terms, so they must be continuously monitored.
-Therefore, you should implement your licensing review process every time you use an open-source component in a new application or updated version.
+Therefore, you should implement your licensing review process every time you use an open-source component in a new or updated application.

 Include Your Legal Team

-Since licensing agreements for different components may conflict with each other, bring in your legal team to ensure you’re fully complying with all relevant licenses.
+Since licensing agreements for different components may conflict, bring in your legal team to ensure you fully comply with all relevant licenses.
 You may also run into compliance issues regarding data protection with some open-source code components, so you’ll also need to get clearance from your legal team on those issues.

 Implement Security Measures